 - Officers with the rank of Rear-Admiral or higher were described as 'flag officers' and would never be in command of the ship in which they 'hoisted their flag'; the captain of that ship was their 'Flag Captain';

 - The present rank of Commodore (between Captain and Rear-Admiral) was only introduced in 1997; in Victorian times a commodore was a temporary job description (and not a rank) for a Captain in command of a squadron, that was not important enough to require an officer of flag rank in command.
 Commodores of the second class were also in command of their own ship; commodores of the first class had another Captain for that task, and were thus functionally equivalent to an officer of flag rank

 - Rear- and Vice-Admirals were often out of courtesy simply addressed as, and described as, 'Admiral'.

 A commissioned officer in the 19th century Royal Navy could progress through the following ranks:

-- First class volunteer, later Naval Cadet (originally learning the job on a vessel at sea, later in a dedicated cadet training vessel, and finally (in 1905) the Royal Naval College, Dartmouth).
+- First Class Volunteer, later Naval Cadet (originally learning the job on a vessel at sea, later in a dedicated cadet training vessel, and finally (in 1905) at the Royal Naval College, Dartmouth.
 This rank is now extinct; new entrants receive the rank of Midshipman

 - Mate, later Sub-lieutenant; originally a 'Passed midshipman' who had passed the exam for Lieutenant, and was eligible for promotion when a vacancy became available